Help for home buyers

 Help to Buy equity loan

-The Help to Buy equity loan scheme will provide £3.5 billion of additional investment to help people into home ownership.
-The scheme will help up to 74,000 home buyers, as well as providing a boost to the UK’s construction sector.
+The Help to Buy: equity loan scheme will provide £9.7 billion of additional investment to help people into home ownership.
+The scheme will help up to 194,000 home buyers, as well as providing a boost to the UK’s construction sector.

-The Help to Buy equity loan is available to all those who aspire to own a new build home, but struggle to access or afford the repayments on a low deposit mortgage.
+The Help to Buy: equity loan is available to all those who aspire to own a new build home that have a 5% deposit but struggle to access or afford the repayments on a low deposit mortgage.